RC4ML/SwCC/doc/EXP.md

 After the receiver is launched, enter any value to begin the latency test.
 ~~~

 Entering any value on the receiver.
 Then，entering any value on the sender.

-The output will be like this:
+On the sender, the output will be like this:

 ~~~
 data_cnt                                   : 10001